Zartarius/MIPS_assembler/README.md

 `main.py` - The central file, calls the internal and external functions.

-`syntax_checker.py` - Checks if the MIPS syntax is correct, and throws errors if not.
-Limited functionality.

 `test.s` - An assembly file to test the program.